This Version Posted: January 6, 2021

-If you have travelled abroad, you MUST immediately self-isolate/quarantine and stay home for 14 days.
-This is due to the Canadian government putting in place an Emergency Order under the Quarantine Act.
+If you have travelled abroad and are returning to Canada, you MUST immediately isolate or quarantine and stay home for 14 days.
+This time-period is when you’re still at risk of developing COVID-19 symptoms and infecting others.
+The mandatory isolation/quarantine measure was put in place by Canadian government through an Emergency Order under the Quarantine Act.

-These quarantine measures apply to all travellers arriving in Canada and is aimed at slowing down the spread of COVID-19 in Canada.
+These measures apply to all travelers arriving in Canada and are aimed at preventing the spread of COVID-19 in Canada.
 The only exceptions are essential workers, including those who ensure the continue flow of goods and essential services across the border.

 Violating any instructions provided to you when you entered Canada could lead to up to 6 months in prison and/or $750,000 in fines.

 Federal government staff will screen you upon your arrival in Canada and let you know if you need to quarantine or isolate.

 - If you have NO COVID-19 symptoms, you must quarantine for 14 days.
 Follow these quarantine instructions provided by the federal government.

 If at any time over your 14-day quarantine, you develop COVID-19 symptoms, do the following:

 - Immediately call a health care professional or public health authority and:

 - describe your symptoms and travel history

 You must begin isolating for an additional 14 days from the date of your positive test result or onset of symptoms.